appvision-gmbh/json2typescript/README.md

 At first, our array notation on the left looks odd.
 But this notation allows you to define even nested arrays.
 See the examples at the end of this document for more info about nesting arrays.

+#### Third parameter (optional): isOptional

+The third parameter of `@JsonProperty` determines whether the `jsonKey` has to be present in the json.
+This parameter is optional; the default value is false.
+By default, `JsonConvert` throws an exception if a decorated class property cannot be found in the given JSON.
+If you set the third parameter to true, there is no exception when it is missing.
+The type is still checked as soon the property is present again.

 #### Important notes